 MAWA has a roster of artists who are available on an hourly basis to help you with grant aps, critical feedback, or advice on a project.
-Rates are $30/hour and $50/two hours.
+Rates are $40/hour.
 If you need some short-term mentoring, contact the mentor of your choice directly and let the mentoring begin!

-Bev Pike’s practice encompasses painting, artist-books, feminist satire and video.
-Her large-scale paintings have shown across Canada and are in numerous private and public collections.
-Her artist books are in many international collections.
 Pike has written hundreds of funding and exhibition submissions for individuals, programs and organizations in Canada.
 She offers strategic advice on compiling a dossier, writing and editing of artist statements/proposals, artist talk advice, and experience in art scene ethics and activist politics.
 She can also provide studio visits and aesthetic critique.
 Pike is a trained archivist and is willing to share advice on information management practices, as well as her historical/archival knowledge.
-Contact by phone at 284-0616.

-Reva Stone works with emerging technologies to create computer-assisted installations.
 She has mentored through MAWA and has vast experience applying for exhibitions and managing an art career.
 She can provide feedback on work in progress, pose pertinent questions and suggest directions to consider.
-She can be contacted at .

 Seema Goel is an artist, writer and craftivist.
 She draws on her dual background in arts and sciences to focus on the relationship between humans and the natural world, often highlighting contradictions within this relationship and noting the ways in which nature is used to advance human thinking.
 An eclectic range of materials from wool to projections on buildings allows her to combine high and low tech to engage her viewers through touch, humour and play.

 Goel can provide rigorous feedback on works-in-progress, critical writing and exhibition proposals.